NorbertVarga/SpringBootDemoApp/README.md

 #### Register:
 `http://localhost:8080/api/users/register` **POST**

-*Register a new account with a simple USER role.*
+*Register a new account with a simple USER role.
+The registered user will get a default balance: 20000*

 **Constraints:**
 - firstName and lastName: *Must be between 3 and 30 characters and cannot be null, empty or blank string.*